hsinnan75/himapper/README.md

   ```
 The above command is to align the paired-end reads in ReadFile1.fa and ReadFile2.fa with index files of ecoli and output the mapping result to alignment.txt.

-Then use juicer_tools to produce .hic file
+Then use juicer_tools to create .hic file

   ```
  $java -jar juicer_tools.jar pre alignment.txt ecoli.hic ecoli